Lexical Semantic Recognition: LSR Tagging Frameworks

 \textbf{Supersenses} semantically classify lexical units and provide a measure of disambiguation in context.
-There are three sets of supersense labels: nominal, verbal, and prepositional\slash possessive.
-The set of applicable labels---and indeed, whether any supersense should be applied---is determined by the lexcat.
-Preposition tokens are labeled with two supersenses in some cases: \textbf{scene role} labels represent the semantic role of the prepositional \textit{phrase} marked by the preposition, and \textbf{functional role} labels represent the lexical contribution of the \textit{preposition} in itself.
+There are 3~sets of supersense labels: nominal, verbal, and prepositional\slash possessive.
+The lexcat determines which of these sets (if any) should apply. \footnote{ Some preposition units are labeled with two supersenses drawn from the same label set: the \textbf{scene role} label represents the semantic role of the prepositional \textit{phrase} marked by the preposition, and \textbf{function} label represents the lexical contribution of the \textit{preposition} in itself \citep{schneider-18}.
+The scene role and the function are identical by default.}

+The MWE, lexcat, and supersense information over lexical units is serialized as per-token tags in a BIO-based encoding (details in \Cref{sec:serialization}).